What should you bring and what's included in your room? Find out here.

 What should you bring?

-After receiving your room assignment, you will want to contact your roommate and discuss what you’re planning to bring.
+After receiving your room assignment, you will want to contact your roommate and discuss what each of you plan to bring.
 Decide who will bring major items such as the TV, stereo, carpet, etc. Will one of you bring a small refrigerator or do you want to rent one?
 How about decorating your room?
 For room decorating ideas, check out past winners of Housing's annual Fab Pad contest.

-Don’t try to bring everything you own—you can always get it later.
-Not all halls have elevators, so it is better to pack a number of moderate-sized boxes that can be handled by one person rather than a few large ones.
+Don’t try to bring everything you own — you can always get it later.
+Not all halls have elevators, so it is better to pack smaller boxes that can be handled by one person rather than a few large ones.
 There is no space for storage in most halls.

 What's included in my room?

-Your room will have desks with drawers, desk chairs, beds with extra-long twin mattress, drapes or blinds, locking closets, a computer connection to ResNet, cable TV outlet and connector cable, smoke detector, and a wastebasket.
+Your room will have desks with drawers, desk chairs, beds with extra-long twin mattress, drapes or blinds, locking closets, a computer connection to ResNet, cable TV outlet, smoke detector, and a wastebasket.
 Although all residence hall rooms are painted off-white, many rooms also feature a neutral accent color on one wall.